jbaubree/vue3-lazy-component/README.md

 - ✅ `loadData()` hook with async queue
 - ✅ Zero-runtime if you use vite plugin
 - ✅ Seamless fallback to `defineAsyncComponent`
+- ✅ Works with auto-import
+- ✅ Support slots

 ---